Roseville Rosebowl

 - Be a good person outside of the competitive debate round, don't be a gremlin.

 I will use these best practices as benchmarks for evaluating your speech and your speaker points.
-This is a non-inclusive list, but these are areas that I think most of the debaters can specifically improve on when I judge.
+This is a non-inclusive list, but will bring up specifics through feedback told or written after the round.

 Debater Experience:

-I debated policy debate for 4 years at Eagan High School in Minnesota and also debated 4 years in NFA-LD at UNL, and dabbled in NDT-CEDA.
-I was mostly a CP+DA debater, a functional limit of parts of the NFA-LD circuit, but I've gone for plenty of K's and ran a K Aff with some success.
+I debated policy debate for 4 years at Eagan High School in Minnesota and debated 4 years in NFA-LD at UNL, and dabbled in NDT-CEDA.
+I was mostly a CP+DA debater, but I've gone for plenty of K's and ran a K Aff with some success.

 What do you view your role as the judge in the debate?

 I think that my role as a judge is to evaluate the round.
-In the history of judging I find evaluator/policymaker/educator/games playing to be some of the best philosophical roles of the judge.
-Most teams don't explain how the Judge's perspective affects how I should evaluate the impacts, which would be really good analysis to make.
+In the history of judging I find policymaker/educator/games playing to be some of the best philosophical roles of the judge.
+Most teams don't explain how the Judge's perspective affects how I should evaluate the impacts, which would bereally good analysis to make.

 Overall Practices: